Dr Andrew Mayers

 One of the biggest challenges faced by mental health services users (and campaigners) is the media portrayal of mental health.
 Although this has improved, there are still too many stereotypical views of those who experience mental health problems.
 Working with my good friend Paul Scates, we recently ran a seminar at Bournemouth University for Media School academics and students.
 To find out more about that, and other topical issues, please go to the 'mental health and the media' page.

 Please refer to the dedicated pages for this specific area of my work

 Mental Health and Policing

 The Police are often called to public incidents where someone is experiencing a mental health crisis, such as a severe panic attack, a psychotic breakdown, or perhaps where there is potential suicidal behaviour.
 Recently, a number of regions across England have been piloting mental health street triages, which seek to provide alternative options to unnecessary detainment in police cells or inappropriate sectioning to psychiatric inpatient facilities.
-Dorset is one such region, and i am honoured to be working with the local triage, in collaboration with Dorset Police, DHUFT, and the Dorset Police and Crime Commissioner (PCC).
+Dorset is one such region, and i am honoured to be working with the local triage, in collaboration with Dorset Police, Dorset HealthCare, and the Dorset Police and Crime Commissioner (PCC).
 You can discover more about that work here, and about the mental health training we are providing to police officers and support staff.

 Children and young people

 Much of my work includes children and young people, notably through the impact of postnatal depression and children's sleep.
 However, some of this work also focuses specifically on young people's mental health, including behavioural, emotional and social difficulties.
 I have the pleasure of working with the inspiring people at Future Roots, a project in north Dorset that uses the therapeutic value of farming and the countryside to re-engage young people with learning through vocational training in agriculture and rural skills.
-We have just completed a PhD project at the farm, which explored the potential benefits of this unique 'care farm'.
+We have recently completed a PhD project at the farm, which explored the potential benefits of this unique 'care farm'.
 You can find out more about this work here.